-The Eos has a complicated five piece roof and this means visibility is very good, but also results in more interior space than most competitors and excellent headroom.
+Visibility is very good for a drop top, helped by the five piece roof, which also results in more interior space than most competitors and excellent headroom.

 There's very good rear legroom - unusually for a CC - and this means that two adults can sit comfortably in the back.

-This means top notch handling and road holding through the corners, helped by the marvellous VW power steering.
-The ride is good too and is only upset by deep potholes.
+This means excellent handling and roadholding through the corners, helped by the brilliant VW power steering.
+The ride is also good and is only upset by the worst of surfaces and potholes.

-A large rear screen means visibility, often a problem with convertibles, is good, and there's not too much buffeting from the passing air with the roof down.
+A large rear window means visibility is good, and there's not too much buffeting from the passing air with the roof down.

-Mid-range SE spec gives you alloys, traction control, front and rear electric windows, air conditioning, parking sensors and sports seats.
+Sport spec gives you alloys, traction control, front and rear electric windows, air conditioning and sports seats with lumbar support.